 For items such as canned or bottled food, it applies to the unopened products.

-Manufacturers are usually conservative in their estimates, giving a Best Before Date somewhat before what their best guess actually is, because they want to be sure you sample their product while the quality is still good, so you will buy it again.
+Manufacturers are usually conservative in their estimates, giving a Best Before date somewhat before what their best guess actually is, because they want to be sure you sample their product while the quality is still good, so you will buy it again.
 Frozen and canned goods in particular can often retain their quality for some time after indicated “Best Before” dates.

-In 2011, government officials in the UK began examining the possibility of doing away with general Best Before Dates, and replacing them with something more specific and useful to consumers (use-by dates would be retained.)
-The officials feel that current Best Before Dates cause “Best Before Paranoia”, leading consumers to throw out food too soon — an average of close to £700 a year per household.
+In 2011, government officials in the UK began examining the possibility of doing away with general Best Before dates, and replacing them with something more specific and useful to consumers (use-by dates would be retained.)
+The officials feel that current Best Before dates cause “Best Before paranoia”, leading consumers to throw out food too soon — an average of close to £700 a year per household.
 In Britain, as of 2011, 8.3 million tonnes of food and drink were ending up in landfill, with an estimated 5 million tonnes of that still perfectly edible.
 Each day in Britain, 5 million potatoes, 4.4 million apples, a million loaves of bread, and a million slices of ham are binned.

 The London Daily Mail asked Dr Lisa Ackerley, of Hygiene Audit Systems and visiting professor of environmental health at Salford University to examine some items, and suggest alternative best before days.
-She suggested that a jar of Bonne Maman strawberry jam, labelled best before 2013, would actually be good until 2113, another 100 years, if left upopened.
+She suggested that a jar of Bonne Maman strawberry jam, labelled best before 2013, would actually be good until 2113, another 100 years, if left unopened.
 Dried spaghetti, labelled Best Before January 2013, she suggested would be good until 2023.

 In the UK, all frozen, tinned, boxed and dried packaged foods sold must have either a “Use By” or a “Best Before” date.